When does NIP transfer from fields to henselian expansions?: Separably closed residue fields

-The equicharacteristic case follows from the existing transfer theorems for NIP valued fields.
-First, we recall the relevant definitions: \begin{Def} Let $(K,v)$ be a valued field and $p=\mathrm{char}(Kv)$. \begin{enumerate} \item We say that $(K,v)$ is \emph{(separably) algebraically maximal} if $(K,v)$ has no immediate (separable) algebraic extensions. \item We say that $(K,v)$ is \emph{Kaplansky} if the value group $vK$ is $p$-divisible and the residue field $Kv$ is perfect and admits no Galois extensions of degree divisible by $p$. \end{enumerate} \end{Def} Note that separable algebraic maximality always implies henselianity.
+We will split the proof of Theorem \ref{B} into an equicharacteristic case and a mixed characteristic case.
+In both cases, separably algebraically maximal Kaplansky fields play an important role. \begin{Def} Let $(K,v)$ be a valued field and $p=\mathrm{char}(Kv)$. \begin{enumerate} \item We say that $(K,v)$ is \emph{(separably) algebraically maximal} if $(K,v)$ has no immediate (separable) algebraic extensions. \item We say that $(K,v)$ is \emph{Kaplansky} if $p=0$ or if $p>0$ and the value group $vK$ is $p$-divisible and the residue field $Kv$ is perfect and admits no Galois extensions of degree divisible by $p$. \end{enumerate} \end{Def} Note that separable algebraic maximality always implies henselianity.
 See \cite{Kuh13} for more details on (separably) algebraically maximal Kaplansky fields.
-As mentioned in the introduction, there is a transfer theorem which works for separably algebraically maximal Kaplansky fields: \begin{Thm}[{\cite[Theorem 3.3]{JS}}] Any theory of separably algebraically maximal Kaplansky fields of a fixed finite degree of imperfection is NIP if and only if the residue field and value group are. \end{Thm}
+As mentioned in the introduction, there is a transfer theorem which works for separably algebraically maximal Kaplansky fields: \begin{Thm}[{\cite[Theorem 3.3]{JS}} and {\cite[Proposition 4.1]{AJ19b}}] Any complete theory of separably algebraically maximal Kaplansky fields is NIP if and only if corresponding theories of the residue field and value group are NIP. \end{Thm}